 There is a side of San Diego Comic Con that very few attendees ever see, or even know about.
 These are the press rooms where the movie and TV studios set up interviews and photo opportunities.
 These rooms all look the same, a wall of San Diego Comic Con logos as a backdrop for photos and videos and a number of round tables for interviews.
 These rooms are not open to the attendees and don’t appear on any schedule.
 The only way to access them is to be invited.
 I have been shooting in these rooms for the last 4 or 5 years.

 This year I was working on assignment covering the Fox / FX shows.
-That included shooting in the press rooms for the adult cartoon Archer, the Fox show Bob’s Burgers, the new cartoon Murder Police, the new Fox drama Sleepy Hollow and the 20th Television show How I met Your Mother.
+That included shooting the press room for Fox shows Bob’s Burgers, the new cartoon Murder Police, the new Fox drama Sleepy Hollow and the 20th Television show How I met Your Mother.
 The images are then sorted, edited and uploaded to the Associated Press.

 These shots are taken with a Nikon D4 and Sb-900 on the camera using a Rogue FlashBender to soften the light and reduce harsh shadows.